 - Second (or subsequent) marriages

 - Blended families

 - Single adults without children

 - Adults with elderly parents or siblings for whom they provide care

 - Family members with addiction/gambling issues

 - Real estate holdings outside of your home state

 In addition to helping clients devise unique estate plans that will avoid the expense and delay of a formal probate process, I also work with clients to formalize advanced medical directives and healthcare surrogate documents.
 This planning can help clients carry out their personal wishes upon death or incapacitation.

 Let’s visit to discuss your needs regarding wills, trusts, minor children, guardianships, advanced directives, and more.
-Your initial half-hour consultation is provided at no charge to you so we can take a little time to get to know one another and I can understand your goals in creating your personal estate plan.
-Fees are determined at that time, depending on the specific needs for your personal plan.
+We begin with a consultation of up to one hour so we can take a little time to get to know one another and I can understand your goals in creating your personal estate plan.
+I will provide advice during that meeting about how varying types of plans will benefit you and your situation, and you’ll have choices on the level of planning you want.
+The estate planning fees are determined at that time, depending on the specific needs for your personal plan.